-Johnson spent the 2006-07 season as assistant men’s coach at Indiana University-Purdue University Fort Wayne (IPFW) under then head coach Dane Fife.
+Johnson returned to Butler in April of 2007 after he spent the 2006-07 season as assistant coach at IPFW under then head coach Dane Fife.
 From the summer of 2004 through the 2005-06 season, he was director of basketball operations at Butler.
-As director of basketball operations he handled administrative and operational duties for the Bulldogs, including team travel, working closely with the Blue Team, Butler men’s basketball booster organization, and duties with Butler’s summer basketball camps.

 Prior to his 2004-06 position as Butler’s director of basketball operations, Johnson served an administrative position at Auburn (2003-04), and coached at Lincoln Trail Junior College (2001-03) and Indiana Tech (1999-2001).
 Johnson began his coaching career at IPFW (1997-1999).